adrwxyz/adrw.xyz/content/posts/faith/2020-12-04-family-teams-live.md

 - Write independently a short phrase or a word and a matching descriptive sentence.
 Listen openly without feedback each person's pillars they wrote, then rank to narrow in on the top 7 (or whatever number you want).
 - Don't worry about this being set in stone, you can edit and refocus your pillars over time.
 Doing this hard work to define an aim for your team is pivotal.

+# Session 2.5: All Kids Panel

+# Session 3: Kids & Rhythmic Living Panel
+- Kelsey's first memory of rhythms was planning notebooks and rewards when they were able to stick with a daily plan.
+Jackson (her brother) didn't like it as much so they found different patterns later.
+- Rhythms have looked different through the years.
+- Whatever you do throughout your week becomes your identity.
+- Kelsey had lots of interests growing up but the ones that weren't part of a week didn't become her identity.
+She sews multiple times a week, and is a "sewist"; she loves painting but doesn't consider herself a painter since it doesn't happen once a week.
+- She doesn't like having a time slot for a specific task; not 30 minutes for literature.
+She liked a large school block and then doing highest priority throughout that block.
+- Jeremy: Some need well regimented schedule by the 15 or 30 mins.
+Others don't and larger blocks work better.

+# Session 3: Team, Time, Table
+- 3 tools to build a family team
+- Time is a big deal.
+Families feel exhausted.
+When we say "it's important to be a team", it can feel like just another thing to add to your exhausted schedule.
+- It's one of the greatest creation of how to fit in all the key things for your life.
+- What's that amazing invention?
+It's called the 7 day week.
+- Do you know your ideal week?
+If you knew how to piece together all that you are, your family relationships, all you need to accomplish outside the family, all the fun things, what does that look like?
+- It looks different in different seasons, like with young kids but still is powerful.
+- This doesn't look religious.
+	- Luke 11:46, Jesus speaks out against the religious burdens put on by the religious leaders.
+	- Think of all the religious pushes that can come through different sermons: great prayer life, go to church early, serve the poor, focus on the family...etc and how overwhelming that is to have endless lists to do
+- A week causes you to make really hard trade offs so you don't find yourself in the frantic burnout that can happen so inevitably.
+- The week is fascinating.
+It doesn't exist like other time segments.
+Moon => Month.
+Sun => Day.
+Rotation around the sun => Year.
+	- God said, "Let there be lights in the dome of the sky to divide the day from the night; let them be for signs, seasons, days and years"  – Genesis 1:14
+	- Other cultures have tried non-7 day weeks.
+See the French Revolution.
+People got sicker and very soon after the society reverted back to 7 days.
+- Aim towards an ideal week, we have an entire lifetime to iterate towards one.
+- God gave us the pattern of the 7 day week.
+	- "You have 6 days to labor and do all your work, but the seventh day is a Shabbat...
+For in 6 days, Adonai made heaven and earth, the sea and everything in them; but on the seventh day he reseted." – Exodus 20:9-11
+	- The Jews were slaves, working all 7 days.
+God called them into Shabbat to be free in rest.
+- Three views of life
+	- Linear: Western people look far into the future thinking constantly about a peak moment in their life: graduation, promotion, getting married...etc and burn through weeks.
+Think about Western narratives: Joe grew up, moved here, found themself.
+West are consumed with endless doing.
+	- Circular: Eastern people see life very cyclically, seasons, life is monotonous.
+	- Spiral: Biblical weeks look like circular rhythms yet still with forward progress.
+- Rhythms vs Goals
+	- What if you set 50 goals?
+What can stop or constrain you if these goals are overwhelming and realistic in the timeframe that you're living into.
+	- Families and children aren't as suscpetible to having obvious goals like a career is.
+If you get excited by big goals, then your relationships can suffer when you focus on easy outlets for your goal achievement.
+	- Rhythms may not have the same peak feeling of goal achievement but they let you reinforce your identity by putting it into practice every week.
+- Identity > Rhythms > Improve
+	- Start with who you are: father, husband, worker...
+	- Build your rhythms to weekly reinforce your identity
+	- Each week, iterate on your rhythms to make them more effective
+- Think about a famous author who spoke at a conference, someone came up to them after the talk and said "Oh, I'm also a writer."
+The author asked the person, when did you last write?
+Well not today.
+What about yesterday?
+Well not then.
+And back and back until all 7 days.
+Well you're not a writer if you don't write in 7 days.
+	- This is heavy but powerful.